boxyhq/website/docs/jackson/env-variables.md

 ### **PGSSLMODE**

 If you use Heroku to deploy Postgres (or use self-signed certs for Postgres) then set this to `no-verify`.
-See https://devcenter.heroku.com/articles/connecting-heroku-postgres#connecting-in-node-js for more details
+See [Heroku docs](https://devcenter.heroku.com/articles/connecting-heroku-postgres#connecting-in-node-js) for more details

 ## Pre-loaded Configuration